NLAFET/block_cimmino/doc/source/algorithm.rst

 an :math:`m`-vector.  `ABCD Solver` uses two methods to solve the linear system:

-- *Regular Block Cimmino*: A block-projection technique that iterates to solve the linear system.
+- *Regular Block Cimmino*: A block-projection technique that iterates to approximate the solution of the linear system.
 During the iterations it solves a set of small problems (augmented systems built using partitions of the original system).
-- *Augmented Block Cimmino*: A pseudo-direct solver that augments the original system and constructs the solution directly independent solves using the augmented subsystems.
+- *Augmented Block Cimmino*: A pseudo-direct solver that augments the original system, based on the given partitions, and constructs the solution directly from independent solves using the augmented subsystems.

 The regular block Cimmino
 -------------------------